wsmaxcy/Capture-Writeup/README.md

 ![App Screenshot](https://willmaxcy.com/assets/imgs/capture/5.png?text=Fifth+Pic)

 A captcha!
 Uh-oh.
-I've never dealth with breaking one of these before.
-After playing around in Brup Suite a while longer, I learned that the captcha from the previous page was the answer for the new login page.
+I've never dealt with breaking one of these before.
+After playing around in Burp Suite a while longer, I learned that the captcha from the previous page was the answer for the new login page.
 So the data needed to post correctly would be `username`, `password`, and `captcha`.
 In order to crack this login, it seems that I would have to write a custom script.

 ## Scripting

-From what I learned about the web application, I had to create a script that would do the follwoing:
+From what I learned about the web application, I had to create a script that would do the following:

  - [ ]  Load both `usernames.txt` and `passwords.txt` into the program.
  - [ ]  Trigger the captcha.
  - [ ]  Find way to identify the elements in the captcha:
    - [ ]  Opperands
-   - [ ]  Opperant
+   - [ ]  Operant
  - [ ]  Send correct captcha to the server while enumerating `usernames.txt`.
  - [ ]  Once username is found, enumerate `passwords.txt`
  - [ ]  Print out correct username and password.

-I used these tasks to break about my code into smaller parts.
+I used these tasks to break my code into smaller parts.
 The actual code is available at the top of this page, but you can also access it [here](https://github.com/wsmaxcy/capture/blob/master/capture.py).

  - [X]  Load both `usernames.txt` and `passwords.txt` into the program.
 ```python